Secure Web RPC Gateway

 An abuse-resistant Solana RPC URL for dApp frontends — https://www-rpc.venum.dev/v1/<your-id>.
-Only real users in real browsers can call it; scrapers, bots, and scripts pointed at the same URL get denied.
+Only real users in real browsers can call it; scrapers, bots, and scripts pointed at the same URL get denied at the edge.

 When to use which